pwyliu/strikepackage/README.rst

 Configuring Puppet API Access
 -----------------------------

-In order to configure access to the Puppet API you will need to do two things:
+In order to configure access to the `Puppet API <https://docs.puppetlabs.com/guides/rest_api.html>`_ you will need to do two things:

 1. Generate a certificate and key on the Puppet master for use with Strikepackage

-2. Configure *auth.conf* on the Puppet master to allow access to the /certificate_status endpoint
+2. Configure *auth.conf* on the Puppet master to allow access to the */certificate_status* endpoint

-Generate the certificate with *puppet cert generate*.
+Generate the certificate with `puppet cert generate <https://docs.puppetlabs.com/references/3.stable/man/cert.html>`_.
 You should be creating a unique certificate for every user.

 .. code:: bash

+  # Generate a certificate for myusername
   puppet cert generate strikepackage-myusername

-  # Certificate and key are located in $ssldir/certs and $ssldir/private_keys respectively.
-Copy these files and the CA cert to your workstation.
+  # The certificate and key will be located in $ssldir/certs and
+  # $ssldir/private_keys respectively.
+Copy these files and the CA cert to
+  # /home/$USER/.strikepackage/keys on your workstation.
   cd $(puppet master --configprint ssldir) find . | grep strikepackage find . | grep ca_crt

-Allow access to /certificate_status by creating an ACL in auth.conf.
+Allow access to */certificate_status* by creating an ACL in *auth.conf*.
 Below is an example.
 See the `auth.conf documentation <https://docs.puppetlabs.com/guides/rest_auth_conf.html>`_ for more details.

 .. code::